Ever pondered if it’s more effective to vent your dust collector outside or retain it indoors? You’re not alone in this dilemma.

 Venting it Outside or Keeping it Inside the Shop: Factors to Consider

-When deciding whether to vent your dust collector or keep it inside, here are the crucial things you need to consider.
+When deciding whether to vent your dust collector or keep it inside, here are some crucial things you need to consider.

 However, if you only collect smaller particles, such as dust and dirt, you can keep your dust collector inside.